f5devcentral/f5-rseries-training/docs/rseries_security.rst

     config severity DEBUG
     !

-The formatting of audit logs provide the date/time in UTC, the account and ID who performed the action, the type of event, the asset affected, the type of access, and success or failure of the request.
+The formatting of audit logs provides the date/time in UTC, the account and ID who performed the action, the type of event, the asset affected, the type of access, and success or failure of the request.
 Separate log entries provide details on user access (login/login failures) information such as IP address and port and whether access was granted or not.

 Viewing Audit Logs via F5OS CLI